How does this medication work? What will it do for me?

 - chest pain

-- symptoms of a serious allergic reaction (e.g., hives, difficulty breathing, swelling of the face and throat)
+- signs of a serious allergic reaction (shortness of breath or difficulty breathing; hives; swelling of the eyes, mouth, lips, or throat)

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should take this medication.